mdholbrook/bme590final/README.md

 ![load image dialog](ProjectIms/open_im.png)

-Images will be loaded into memory once they have been selected.
-The field titled `Input images` cannot be edited by the user, but will be updated to show the first image selected.
+Images will be loaded into memory after the user clicks `Open`.
+The GUI field titled `Input images` cannot be edited by the user, but will be updated to show the first image selected by the user.

 ### Processing images
 For this project, a set of 5 image processing tasks are available: